ilios/iliosproject.org/README.md

 ## 🐳 Docker Local Development

-If you don't want to worry about your system needing all required dependencies, you can use Docker instead.
-Just run the following command from the root of your project:
+If you don't want to worry about your system needing all required dependencies, you can use [Docker](https://docker.com) instead.
+Just make sure it is installed, and then run the following command from the root of your project:

 $ docker compose up